-- Dietary deficiencies—Not getting adequate amounts of vitamin A, which come from green leafy vegetables, eggs, and whole milk products.
-Vitamin A deficiency is very rare in the US, but still occurs in certain less developed countries.
+- Not getting adequate amounts of vitamin A, which come from green leafy vegetables, eggs, and whole milk products.
+Vitamin A deficiency is rare in the United States, but still occurs in certain less developed countries.

 Disorders that affect the ability of the body to absorb vitamin A: